philipmw/philipmw.github.io/_posts/2017-06-24-latency-of-scaleway.md

 If you are building a webapp for a U.S. audience, do them a favor and host it in the U.S.

-Scaleway's latency premium is on the order of 100 milliseconds, compared to AWS.
+Scaleway's latency penalty is on the order of 100 milliseconds, compared to AWS.

 Scaleway's latency is lower on the east coast compared to the west coast.